marcelrienks/gameOfLife/README.md

 `python gameOfLife.py`

 ## Grid Size
-The grid size input is the length of one side of the grid (horizontally or vertically). i.e. a size of 10, will produce a grid of 100 cells (10 x 10)
+The grid size input is the horizontal, and vertical size, followed by the seed. i.e. a size of 10 horizontally, and 5 vertially, with a seed of 27, will look as follows `10x5:27`